MillerBrainObservatory/mbo_utilities/README.md

 # MBO Utilities

-> **Status:** Late-beta stage of development
+> **Status:** Late-beta stage of active development.
+There will be bugs that can be addressed quickly, file an [issue](https://github.com/MillerBrainObservatory/mbo_utilities/issues) or reach out on slack.

-Microscopy image processing utilities for the Miller Brain Observatory (MBO).
+Image processing utilities for the [Miller Brain Observatory](https://github.com/MillerBrainObservatory/mbo_utilities/issues) (MBO).

-Provides efficient, lazy I/O for ScanImage and generic TIFF, Zarr v3, HDF5, and Suite2p binary formats with multi-ROI support, phase correction, and a GUI for volumetric visualization.

-A Suite2p processing pipeline is available via [LBM-Suite2p-Python](https://github.com/MillerBrainObservatory/LBM-Suite2p-Python).
+`imread`/`imwrite`: Reader and writer for a variety of [file types](https://millerbrainobservatory.github.io/mbo_utilities/array_types.html) used at the mbo, such as raw scanimage tiffs, suite2p binaries, or zarr arrays.

 ---